 HECoS and CAH are published as Open Data, and the materials on this website are designed to support third party use in addition to aiding interpretation of HESA data.
 In addition to adoption by the HE sector, its agencies, funders, and regulators, HESA has supported the following government adoptions of the vocabulary:

 The Academic Technology Approval Scheme (ATAS)

-HESA supports the Foreign and Commonwealth Office in their adoption of HECoS for the Academic Technology Approval Scheme (ATAS).
+HESA supports the Foreign, Commonwealth and Development Office (FCDO) in their adoption of HECoS and CAH for the Academic Technology Approval Scheme (ATAS).
 This was implemented from 2019/20, to align with UCAS and HESA processes.
-We convened a meeting with the FCO and volunteer institutions to help define a way forward.
+We convened a meeting with the Foreign and Commonwealth Office (FCO, the FCDO's predecessor organisation) and volunteer HE providers to help determine an appropriate approach.
 Minutes from that meeting are available in the PDF below:

 Student Loans' Company (SLC) and Student Support Regulations

 The Student Loans Company (SLC) has adopted HECoS for use in course management information from the academic year 2019/20.

 HECoS and CAH have been adopted for use as the definitional framework for implementation of funding rule exemptions for equivalent and lower qualifications in England, and part-time exceptions in Wales, in the relevant Student Support Regulations.

 The development roadmap specified in the HECoS management guide is coming close to completion.
 An updated roadmap and management guide will be prepared during 2021.